grzi/city-renaissance-challenge-minecraft/README.md

     <blockquote>
         Now that the population is growing and the exploits of battles from the past are making today's songs, you are lucky to have a number of new recruits in the military part of the city.
 You will have to enlarge the system a little to guarantee the maximum security of your population.
 In fact, after thinking about it, the population of your village has been able to grow so rapidly, it is possible that enemies have had such a significant expansion, which means that you must absolutely anticipate.
+        <br /><br />
         On the other hand, the previously built court is unfortunately starting to work too well, and has just ordered a first prison sentence for a resident who tried to steal the museum's treasures.
         The problem is that at the moment there is no prison in the city.
+        <br /><br />
         Finally, perhaps it’s an excess of paranoia, but a book that you have read and which was brought back by one of the elders' sacrifices, indicates that there is a possibility that one day, the invasion having occurred 1000 years ago will happen again.
 You'd rather start anticipating, and start planning to build a bunker to save your people if it ever happens.
     </blockquote>